artempyanykh/dotvim/README.md

 + Exhuberant ctags.
 + build-essential, cmake, python-dev packages (or equivalent) to make YouCompleteMe work.
 + Ack (silver-searcher) which is better than grep for great 'Find usage' capabilities.

+#### Installation

+1. Be sure to have all requirements fullfiled (otherwise you will be told to do so).
+2. Run setup.sh
+3. You will get an error message from vim, telling you that 'Monokai' theme is absent.
+That's fine, just click `Enter`.
+4. Closely watch the installation process.
+5. Enjoy!

+#### Update

+1. Just run `update.sh`.